DASH Diet Meal Prep for the Week: Easy Low-Sodium Meals

 - Use airtight containers for grains, proteins, and vegetables

-- Store dressings separately to prevent sogginess
+- Store dressings and sauces separately to keep meals from getting soggy

 - Label containers with dates so you know what to eat first

-A Simple Sunday Prep Routine
+A Simple Sunday DASH Prep Routine

 - Roast a sheet pan of vegetables.